Anastasia: Adventures with Pooka and Bartok

-Anastasia: Adventures with Pooka and Bartok is a Fox Interactive puzzle video game based on the 1997 animated film Anastasia.
-Released on November 25, 1997, it was produced by David Wisehart.
-Wisehart also served as voiceover director.
+Anastasia: Adventures with Pooka and Bartok is a puzzle video game based on the 1997 animated film Anastasia.
+Developed by Motion Works and published by Fox Interactive, the game was released on November 25, 1997.
+It was produced by David Wisehart, who also served as voiceover director.
 The game had an estimated budget of US$800,000.

 Development

 Conception

 Fox Interactive was founded in 1994 as an operating unit of Fox Filmed Entertainment.
 Aided by other News Corporation divisions, the company was able to "not only to select from a wide spectrum of hot properties, but to draw from significant marketing, distribution and merchandising resources".
 Fox properties that had previously been adapted into Fox Interactive games include The Simpsons and Die Hard.
 After Fox purchased the Don Bluth studios and during the development of Anastasia, an Anastasia video game was conceived to cash in on the success of the existing animated film property.
 Blitz Games - who would later design Fox's Titan A.E. game - was "asked to put a concept together for a PlayStation game"; while Fox executives were impressed with the results, they ultimately decided that Anastasia was not well-suited for the PlayStation and they followed the "tried-and-true" formula of the Disney's Animated Storybook series created a storybook/activity centre tie-in product for PC instead.
 Motion Works, an international digital technology company based in Vancouver, was chosen by Fox Interactive to develop the project.
 Under contract to Motion Works, Intelliscape Interactive Corp. worked on this title (Fox) alongside Cosmopolitan's Virtual Makeover (Sega).